Aibarret/04-2D-Platformer/README.md

 Tile-set and enemy sprites created by me

 ## Future Development
-Animations on Enemies
-Player spritesheet
-Instant death spikes
-Crushing Blocks
-a GUN
+Animations on Enemies, Player spritesheet, Instant death spikes, Crushing Blocks, a GUN

 ## Created by
 Aidan Barrett